Quick Answer

 Yes, and it's one of the best things you can do with one.
 Preheat the empty Dutch oven at 500°F for 30 minutes, drop in your dough, cover, and bake.
 The trapped steam gives you crusty artisan bread without a steam-injection oven.

 Want to dig deeper?
-See our guides to Best Cast Iron Skillet (2026), Le Creuset vs Staub: Which Dutch Oven Wins?, and Best Stainless Steel Cookware Set (2026).
+See our guides to How to Clean an Enameled Dutch Oven, Best Cast Iron Skillet (2026), and Le Creuset vs Staub: Which Dutch Oven Wins?.